| Category | Keywords |

 print(mymodule.pi)

-Variants# import whole module
+import Variants# import whole module

 import math